 This course offers a systematic introduction to the physical earth, including earth materials, landform processes, and resultant landforms.
 Topics of analysis include maps and globes, earth/sun relationships, climate and weather, and the shaping of landforms.
 Human interactions and impacts on the local, regional, and global environment are also discussed.
 During the lab, students complete exercises requiring "handson" use of geographical tools of interpretation.
+Cross-listed with PHSC 1114.
 Lab fee: \$10.
 Prerequisite: MATH 0124.

-GEOG 2443 Regional Geography of the World (3-0-3)
+GEOG 2443 World Regional Geography (3-0-3)